Philip Rastelli: Second prison term

 Rastelli was arrested on a parole violation on August 16, 1984, due to "associat[ing] with persons engaged in criminal activity".

 In 1985, Rastelli was indicted along with other Cosa Nostra leaders in the famous Mafia Commission Trial.
-Getting kicked off the Mafia Commission because of the Donnie Brasco infiltration actually prevented the Bonanno family from getting caught up in the Commission Trial, which sentenced many Mafia bosses and members to prison.
+Getting kicked off the Mafia Commission because of the Donnie Brasco infiltration prevented the Bonanno family from getting caught up in the Commission Trial, which sentenced many Mafia bosses and members to prison.
 However, when Rastelli was indicted on separate labor racketeering charges, prosecutors decided to remove him from the Commission trial.
 Having previously lost their seat on the Commission, the Bonannos suffered less exposure than the other families in this case.

 On October 14, 1986, Rastelli was convicted on 24 counts of labor racketeering.

 On January 16, 1987, Rastelli was sentenced to 12 years in federal prison.

 Death

 On June 4, 1991, Rastelli was given a compassionate release from the Federal Medical Center (FMC) in Springfield, Missouri.
 On June 24, 1991, Rastelli died at Booth Memorial Hospital (now NewYork–Presbyterian Queens) in Flushing, Queens from liver cancer at age 73.
-He is buried in Saint John Cemetery in Middle Village, Queens.
 Massino took over as boss of the Bonanno family after Rastelli's death.